aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 * `custom_san` - (Optional, ForceNew, Available in 1.103.2+) Customize the certificate SAN, multiple IP or domain names are separated by English commas (,).
 * `user_ca` - (Optional, ForceNew) The path of customized CA cert, you can use this CA to sign client certs to connect your cluster.
 * `deletion_protection` - (Optional, Available in 1.103.2+)  Whether to enable cluster deletion protection.
+* `enable_rrsa` - (Optional, Available in 1.171.0+) Whether to enable cluster to support rrsa.
+Default to `false`.
+See [RAM Roles for Service Accounts](https://www.alibabacloud.com/help/zh/container-service-for-kubernetes/latest/use-rrsa-to-enforce-access-control).
 * `install_cloud_monitor` - (Optional) Install cloud monitor agent on ECS.
 Default to `true`.
 * `exclude_autoscaler_nodes` - (Optional, Available in 1.88.0+) Exclude autoscaler nodes from `worker_nodes`.
 Default to `false`.
 * `service_account_issuer` - (Optional, ForceNew, Available in 1.92.0+) The issuer of the Service Account token for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm), corresponds to the `iss` field in the token payload.
 Set this to `"kubernetes.default.svc"` to enable the Token Volume Projection feature (requires specifying `api_audiences` as well).